Hamilton Hume

 Hamilton Hume (19 June 1797 – 19 April 1873) was an early explorer of the present-day Australian states of New South Wales and Victoria.
 In 1824, along with William Hovell, Hume participated in an expedition that first took an overland route from Sydney to Port Phillip (near the site of present-day Melbourne).
 Along with Sturt in 1828, he was part of an expedition of the first Europeans to find the Darling River.

 Background

 Hume was born on 19 June 1797 in Seven Hills, near Parramatta, a settlement close to (and now part of Greater) Sydney.
 He was the eldest son of Andrew Hamilton Hume and his wife Elizabeth, née Kennedy.
 Andrew Hume got the appointment of Commissary-General for New South Wales, and came out to the colony in 1797.
-Hamilton Hume received most of his education from his mother.